artiomcovali/lilrussian/README.md

 - 👋 I’m Artiom.
 Nice to meet you!
 - 📚 I'm a sophomore at Lowell Highschool.
-- 👀 I’m interested in JavaScript, web dev, & game dev.
+- 👀 I’m interested in Python, JavaScript, & web dev.
 - 🌱 I’m currently learning web dev and python.
 - 💞️ I’m open to collaborate on any project or start-up.
 Just message me through any of the ways below!